COLUMN: Let your library help you find new recipes and cooking techniques

 Our library doors are closed until further notice, but your Englewood Charlotte library staff is still here to help you by telephone.
 You can stay safe at home by using our online services, if you have any questions about anything, do not hesitate to give us a call at 941-681-3736.

-With all in-person programs cancelled right now, we are not having our cooking demonstration program this week.
+With all in-person programs canceled right now, we are not having our cooking demonstration program in person.
 Lucky for us, Chef Warren agreed to come to the library and have us record his program on video, so everyone will be able to see it in the safety of their own home.

-His theme for this month is "Decadent Desserts."
-Join Chef Warren and he virtually shows us how you how to move beyond baking to create incredible and healthy desserts that won’t monopolize your time and heat up your kitchen.
-He shows techniques to make delicious and fruit-based desserts, how to use healthy and minimally processed pre-made items, how wine can brighten up most desserts, simple ways to make your desserts a work of art, and how to create to-die-for sauces that make your taste buds go "wow!"
+His theme for this month is “Decadent Desserts.”
+Join Chef Warren as he virtually shows us how to move beyond baking to create incredible and healthy desserts that won’t monopolize your time and heat up your kitchen.
+He shows techniques to make delicious and fruit-based desserts, how to use healthy and minimally processed pre-made items, how wine can brighten up most desserts, simple ways to make your desserts a work of art, and how to create to-die-for sauces that make your taste buds go “Wow!”

 Chef Warren ends the presentation with a cooking demonstration, preparing a healthy dessert that anyone can replicate in their own home in less than 10 minutes.